leosiqueira/uwhpsc_leo/README.md

 UW High performance and scientific computing extra or modified course contents from Leo Siqueira.

 New content in Homework2:
- - New version of poly_interp using numpy polynomial package (simplest way).
+ - New version of poly_interp using numpy polynomial package (simplest way) no need to change coefs order.

 Some highlights from lectures/lecture3: